Articles → MONGODB → $Convert Aggregation Function In Mongodb

 }

-- input → The expression to evaluate and convert
+- input → The expression for evaluation and conversion.

-- to → The target data type to which input should be converted.
-Supported types include double, string, objectId, bool, date, int, long, and decimal
+- to → Specifies the target data type for the conversion.
+Supported types include: double, string, objectId, bool, date, int, long, and decimal.

-- onError (optional) → The value to return if the conversion fails.
-If omitted, the default behavior is to raise an error
+- onError (optional) → The value returned if the conversion fails.
+If omitted, the default behavior is to raise an error.

-- onNull (optional) → The value to return if the input is null or missing.
-If omitted, the default behavior is to return null
+- onNull (optional) → The value returned when the input is null or missing.
+If omitted, the default action is to return null.

 Example